When you can be dismissed for redundancy

 • the redundancy of an employee as a result of a decision by the employer to change its tasks, technical equipment, to reduce the number of employees in order to increase work efficiency or other organisational changes.

 The decision on the organisational change must be taken first, before the employee is dismissed.
 It does not necessarily have to take a specific form, for example, the minutes of the management meeting will suffice, but the decision must be demonstrably communicated to the redundant employee.
+A properly prepared document, such as a model notice of redundancy, can make the situation much easier for the employer.

 In addition, there must be a causal link between the organisational change and the redundancy of the employee and the change should actually lead to a more efficient operation of the employer.